Accelerated BS GIS and MUEP Urban and Environmental Planning

 - Enroll in required graduate level courses for Fall of senior year.

-** Consult graduate advisor for approved electives.
-A maximum of 6.0 credits 400-level coursework may be taken as electives during the graduate year.
+* Select from the Approved MUEP Electives list.
+A maximum of 6.0 credits 400-level coursework may be taken as after starting the graduate program.
 400-level coursework taken during the senior year is not eligible to be applied toward the MUEP degree.

 Culminating experience options are a traditional capstone PUP 580 Planning Workshop (5.0 credits), a professional project PUP 593 Applied Project (5.0 credits), or a thesis PUP 599 Thesis (6.0 credits).